EliMor/airflow-kube-job-operator/README.md

       - pods/exec

 ```
+If you want to give Airflow power to run Jobs Cluster-wide modify the ClusterRole instead.

 Alternatively, just give Airflow your kube cluster config.
 (A.ii.)

 ### Step 2.
 Create a template folder for your yaml files